Manmohan Singh: Healthcare and education

 In 2005, Prime Minister Singh and his government's health ministry started the National Rural Health Mission (NHRM), which mobilised half a million community health workers.
 This rural health initiative was praised by the American economist Jeffrey Sachs.
 In 2006, his Government implemented the proposal to reserve 27% of seats in All India Institute of Medical Studies (AIIMS), Indian Institutes of Technology (IITs), the Indian Institutes of Management (IIMs) and other central institutions of higher education for Other Backward Classes which led to 2006 Indian anti-reservation protests.

-On 2 July 2009, Singh ministry introduced The Right to Education Act (RTE) act.
-Eight IIT's were opened in the states of Andhra Pradesh, Bihar, Gujarat, Orissa, Punjab, Madhya Pradesh, Rajasthan and Himachal Pradesh.
-The Singh government also continued the Sarva Shiksha Abhiyan programme.
-The programme includes the introduction and improvement of mid-day meals and the opening of schools all over India, especially in rural areas, to fight illiteracy.
+On 2 July 2009, Singh ministry introduced the Right to Education Act (RTE) act.
+Eight IITs were opened in the states of Andhra Pradesh, Bihar, Gujarat, Orissa, Punjab, Madhya Pradesh, Rajasthan and Himachal Pradesh.
+The Singh government also continued the Sarva Shiksha Abhiyan program.
+The program includes the introduction and improvement of mid-day meals and the opening of schools all over India, especially in rural areas, to fight illiteracy.

-Security and Home Affairs
+Home affairs

 Singh's government strengthened anti-terror laws with amendments to Unlawful Activities (Prevention) Act (UAPA).
-National Investigation Agency (NIA) was also created soon after the Nov 2008 Mumbai terror attacks, as need for a central agency to combat terrorism was realised.
+National Investigation Agency (NIA) was also created soon after the 2008 Mumbai terror attacks, as need for a central agency to combat terrorism was realised.
 Also, Unique Identification Authority of India was established in February 2009, an agency responsible for implementing the envisioned Multipurpose National Identity Card with the objective of increasing national security and facilitating e-governance.

 Singh's administration initiated a massive reconstruction effort in Kashmir to stabilise the region but after some period of success, insurgent infiltration and terrorism in Kashmir has increased since 2009.
-However, the Singh administration was successful in reducing terrorism in Northeast India.
+The Singh administration was, however, successful in reducing terrorism in Northeast India.

+In 2005, he controversially apologised on behalf of the Indian National Congress for the bloodshed during the 1984 anti-Sikh riots in a speech to Parliament.